 Don’t forget to download your freebie.
 For tips, scripture and encouragement right at your fingertips to help you enjoy homeschooling with a baby.
 Access by clicking the image below.

-This is day 25 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget join the Exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 25 of my Homeschooling 101 Series.
+Don’t forget to enter the giveaway (ends 5/5/19) and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 Jessica is a follower of Christ, wife, and mother of three energetic boys.
 She writes about homeschooling, frugal living, motherhood, intentional living and everything in between.
 Her heart is to inspire and encourage others to live an intentional life.
 You can find her sharing her heart over at www.intentionalinlife.com.